DNS-Hackathon-2023/Blockchain_DNS/README.md

 # Blockchain_DNS

 ## Description
 A DNS Authority Namserver, BCDNS,  has been written as a smart contract on the ethereum blockchain.
-This implementation provides
+This DNS Nameserver provides:
 * decentralization: high availability, DDoS and censorship resistant
 * data security: all records are digitally signed, but much simpler to use than DNSSEC
 * data privacy: all lookups and data retrieval are HTTPS encrypted